Skip to main content

 Phase II (Integration):

-Spanning 11 days, this phase focuses on enhancing basic skills through squad-level exercises.
-Cadets build confidence and teamwork through activities such as the Field Leaders’ Reaction Course (FLRC) and rappel tower exercises.
-They also refine essential Soldier tasks, including land navigation, first aid, basic rifle marksmanship (BRM), hand grenade use, and CBRN (chemical, biological, radiological, nuclear) training.
-This phase emphasizes individual and small unit competencies crucial for subsequent phases.
+Phase II is conducted over 11 days.
+Focuses on reinforcing basic skills in squad level exercises.
+Cadets will build confidence through the Field Leaders’ Reaction Course (FLRC) and rappel tower.
+Cadets will refine their Soldier tasks through land navigation, first aid, basic rifle marksmanship (BRM), hand grenade, and CBRN (chemical, biological, radiological, nuclear) training.

 Phase III (Deployment & Field Training Exercise):